miravassor/inception/README.md

 ## Overview

-The Inception project expands your system administration skills by virtualizing multiple Docker images within a virtual machine, focusing on Docker.
+The Inception project is about system administration through the application of Docker virtualization.
-You'll create a small infrastructure of various services, each in its container, using either Alpine or Debian as a base.
+This project construct a network infrastructure that hosts a range of services.
+Each service  operate within its own dedicated Docker container.
+My containers are based on Debian.

 ## Objectives